mariamfarouk555/Japanese-Application/README.md

 2. Listen to the correct pronunciation.

 **Numbers Page**
-1-Learn Japanese numbers with text and sound.
+1. Learn Japanese numbers with text and sound.

 **Colors Page**
 1. Learn Japanese colors with images and pronunciation.